 The Pol’and’Rock Festival, which celebrates its 25th anniversary this year, will kick off tomorrow in the Western city of Kostrzyn nad Odrą, right next to the German border.

-Although the exact number of visitors is hard to determine considering the event is a non-profit and non-ticketed event, more than half a million people are expected to attend one of the most popular music festivals in Poland between Thursday and Saturday.
+Although the exact number of visitors to this Central European Woodstock festival is hard to determine considering the event is a non-profit and non-ticketed event, more than half a million people are expected to attend one of the most popular music festivals in Poland between Thursday and Saturday.

 The entire Pol’and’Rock Festival, including its musical performances and concerts, workshops, stand-up shows and discussion panels, are free, and relies on sponsors.